ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 ### 3.3 Back Data

 In order to correctly handle the first period of data, the method must accept a dataset containing back data.
-This dataset must contain the period directly preceding the first period in the main dataset and must not appear in the output.
+This dataset is used when data prior to the first period of the input is required i.e. for the first period of imputation and for link weighting where the calculations reference links outside of the time period covered by the input dataset.
+Data provided as part of this dataset will be combined with the results of calculations performed by the method when required.
+These result sets shall be treated equivalently.
+Only back data periods prior to those in the input dataset shall be used and periods only present in the back data shall not appear in the method output.

 Back data records shall always contain the following fields: